Construction Claims Prevention and Resolution

 • Requirements that personnel who will actually work on the project present the orals rather than salesmen or marketing professionals.

-• An independent committee that receives the oral presentations and makes recommendations to management for award.
+• An independent committee that receives the oral presentations and makes recommendations to management for the award.

 The role of the professional during construction should be specified.
 That role is usually limited to review of submittals, responses to requests for information and design clarifications, and occasional monitoring of work to determine that specific elements are being furnished and installed in accordance with the designer’s intent.
 Owners must be careful when placing the design professional in a position as an agent of the owner, making decisions concerning the professional’s work products.
 This occurs when the design professional is given construction management responsibilities.
 The concern here is the inherent liability for construction problems resulting from design issues and the objectivity of the design firm in dealing with such problems.